TheEt1234/libox/api.md

 ## Environment
 `libox.create_basic_environment()` - get a basic secure environment already set up for you

-`libox.safe.*` - safe functions/classes, used in libox.create_basic_environment, used heavily internally do not modify this table
+`libox.safe.*` - safe functions/classes, used in libox.create_basic_environment, used internally, you shouldn't modify this table

 ## "Normal" sandbox